Vicba/blog/content/blog/trip-to-san-francisco/index.md

 **Cons:**

 The biggest problem in San Francisco is its large population of homeless people.
-Although there are homeless people in Belgium, they are generally less active.
-During my stay, I saw homeless people start randomly shouting, coming close to me, being aggressive, and even sticking needles in their arms on random sidewalks.
+Although there are homeless people in Belgium to, they are generally less active.
+What I mean by that is that during my stay I saw homeless people start randomly shouting, coming close to me, being aggressive, and I saw someone even sticking needles in his arms on a random sidewalk.
 In Belgium, most homeless people simply lie on the ground, sleep, or sit and politely ask for money.

 Another con is that everything in San Francisco and the Bay Area is expensive.
 As a tourist, you should consider this when planning your trip.
 While local people earn more, especially in tech, I believe that the percentage of income spent on living expenses is **almost** similar to that of Belgium.